Jonathan Granoff

 Jonathan Granoff is an American lawyer, screenwriter and lecturer, widely known as President of the Global Security Institute.

 Granoff is a Senior Advisor of the American Bar Association's Committee on Arms Control and National Security and has served as Vice President of the NGO Committee on Disarmament at the United Nations.
 He serves on numerous governing and advisory boards including the Lawyers Committee on Nuclear Policy, the Lawyers Alliance for World Security, the Jane Goodall Institute, the Bipartisan Security Group, and the Middle Powers Initiative.
+He was appointed the Permanent Observer of the International Anti-Corruption Academy for the United Nations in December 2022.

 Granoff has lectured worldwide on the legal, ethical and spiritual dimensions of human development and security, with a specific focus on the threats posed by nuclear weapons.
 As a screenwriter, Granoff has been featured in more than 30 publications.
+In 2012 at the American Bar Association in New York, Granoff interviewed actor Michael Douglas.

 He has practiced law in Philadelphia as an individual practitioner, in several medium-sized firms, and as in-house counsel in a public company.
 He chaired the special session on Terrorism and Threats to Humanity at the Summit of Nobel Peace Laureates in Rome in 2004, where he represented the International Peace Bureau, a Nobel Peace Laureate organization.
 Granoff has represented the International Peace Bureau at the Nobel Peace Laureate Summits in Rome every year since 2002.

 Background

-Granoff is the son of singer Kitty Kallen — widely known for her 1954 chart-topping solo recording '"Little Things Mean a Lot" — and pioneering television syndicator Bernard "Budd" Granoff (1920-1996).
+Granoff is the son of singer Kitty Kallen — widely known for her 1954 chart-topping solo recording '"Little Things Mean a Lot" — and pioneering television syndicator Bernard "Budd" Granoff (1920–1996).

 Granoff received his Baccalaureate degree, Cum Laude, from Vassar College and Juris Doctor from Rutgers School of Law - Camden.
+In March 2023 Granoff was awarded the AAVC Distinguished Achievement Award for 2022 by former CBS News and NBC News Correspondent Chip Reid at Vassar College.